The Twelfth: Main events

-Orangemen on parade typically wear a dark suit, an Orange sash, white gloves and a bowler hat.
+Orangemen on parade typically wear a dark suit, an orange sash, white gloves and a bowler hat.
 Certain Orangemen carry a ceremonial sword.
 In hot weather, many lodges will parade in short-sleeved shirts.
 Orangewomen have not developed a standard dress code, but usually dress formally.
 The supporting bands each have their own uniforms and colours.
 Both the Orangemen and bands carry elaborate banners depicting Orange heroes, historic or Biblical scenes, and/or political symbols and slogans.
 The most popular image is that of King William of Orange crossing the River Boyne during the famous battle there.
 At the field, some lodges and bands don humorous outfits or accessories and make the return journey in them, and the mood is generally more mellow, although in times of tension it can also be more aggressive.

 The Northern Irish and County Donegal parades are given extensive local TV and press coverage, while the BBC Northern Ireland programme The Twelfth is the longest-running outside broadcast programme in Northern Ireland.

 One of the largest Orange demonstrations held anywhere each year is the annual parade held at Rossnowlagh, a tiny village near Ballyshannon in the south of County Donegal in the west of Ulster.
 County Donegal being one of the Ulster counties in the Republic of Ireland, the Rossnowlagh demonstration is the only major Orange event in the Republic.
 A number of much smaller Orange events take place each year in East Donegal as well.

-Controversies and violence
+Controversies

-In Northern Ireland, where around half the population is from an Irish Catholic background, the Twelfth is a tense time.
-Orange marches through Irish Catholic and Irish nationalist neighbourhoods are usually met with opposition from residents, and this sometimes leads to violence.
+The Twelfth can be a tense time in Northern Ireland, where around half the population is from a Catholic background.
+Orange marches through Catholic and Irish nationalist neighbourhoods are usually met with opposition from residents, which sometimes leads to violence.
 Many people see these marches as sectarian, triumphalist, supremacist, and an assertion of British and Ulster Protestant dominance.
 The political aspects have caused further tension.
 Marchers insist that they have the right to celebrate their culture and walk on public streets, particularly along their 'traditional routes'.

-In a 2011 survey of Orangemen throughout Northern Ireland, 58% of Orangemen said they should be allowed to march through Catholic or Irish nationalist areas with no restrictions; 20% said they should negotiate with residents first.
-Some have argued that members of both communities once participated in the event; although it has always been a Protestant affair and many Catholics opposed the marches.
+In a 2011 survey of Orangemen throughout Northern Ireland, 58% said they should be allowed to march through Catholic or Irish nationalist areas with no restrictions, whilst 20% said they should negotiate with residents first.
+Some have argued that members of both communities once participated in the event; but this is disputed by others, who say it has always been a Protestant affair, with many Catholics opposing the marches.

-Violence has accompanied Twelfth marches since their beginning.